lf-/dotfiles/README.md

 You can use zstyle to control the behaviour of the plugin.
 For now this is only used to enable debugging in different parts of the plugin

+### XDG_DATA_DIRS sync

+To turn the XDG_DATA_DIRS feature on or off, set `zstyle 'completion-sync:xdg' enabled` (default enabled).
+Note that disabling this feature during runtime will not remove the dirs added to the fpath at startup, it will only pause the syncing.
+To avoid adding paths from `$XDG_DATA_DIRS` to `$FPATH`, set the zstyle in `.zshrc` (i.e. before the first prompt is rendered)

 ### Debug Logging
 Examples:
 ```zsh